 This post is about the hexagons on the cover of my new book — Structured Negotiation: a Winning Alternative to Lawsuits.
-The book is available from Amazon, other online booksellers, and the publisher, the American Bar Association (ABA).
+The book is available from Amazon, other online booksellers, Bookshare and National Library Service for people with print disabilities, and from the publisher, the American Bar Association (ABA).
 (Read more about the book)

 Why a post about a book cover?
 The cover will be the first thing potential readers encounter online.
 Readers of the print version will see the cover before the content.
 And readers of digital, audio or braille versions may miss the design details.
 The cover matters.
 Especially one covered (pun intended) with hexagons.